Plumbers vs. Heating Engineers: What's the Difference?

 Plumbers vs. Heating Engineers: What is the Difference?

-Domestic Plumber:
+Domestic Plumber

-Focus: Primarily deals with water systems and drainage in homes.
+Plumbers primarily deal with water systems and drainage in homes.

 Responsibilities include: